Updated Summer 2021

 The Titebond brand is a ready-made option that lists ammonium thiocyanate as an ingredient.

 For the most natural non-toxic wood glue possible, this is the top choice.
 If you don’t need a waterproof adhesive and are not vegan, this is the healthiest option.

 6. Gorilla Glue

-I found this to be difficult when wet, but not terrible.
+I found this to be difficult to tolerate when wet, but not terrible.
 It seemed fine to me when dry.

 This is a polyurethane glue that will offgas isocyanates until it’s cured.
 Isocyanates are potential human carcinogens and known to cause cancer in animals.
 Like many products, if it comes to you cured it may be perfectly safe.